Creativity and Innovation Enable Project Success

 - Meditation: This state of heightened awareness may release an inner source of creativity.

-Declares world-famous management consultant Peter F. Drucker in Harvard Business Review's book Innovation:
+World-famous management consultant Peter F. Drucker declares in Harvard Business Review's book Innovation:

 Most of what happens in successful innovations is not the happy occurrence of a blinding flash of insight but rather, the careful implementation of an unspectacular but systematic management discipline."